July 24, 2024 companion plants for alyssum

 Sunlight: Full sun.

-Location: Ideal for borders and cutting gardens.
+Location: Good for borders and cutting gardens.

 Care Tips

-• Thin seedlings to prevent overcrowding.
+• Thin seedlings so you don’t get overcrowding.

 5. Nasturtiums